Vietnam.vn - Nền tảng quảng bá Việt Nam

 British cargo ship Rubymar was hit by a Houthi missile on February 18 while passing through the Bab al-Mandeb Strait.
 Photo: SHUTTERSTOCK

-In January, Mohammed al-Bukhaiti, a senior Houthi official, asserted that the waters around Yemen were safe for ships not linked to certain countries, including Israel.
+In January, Mohammed al-Bukhaiti, a senior Houthi official, asserted that the waters around Yemen were safe for ships not linked to a number of countries, including Israel.

-The agreement was announced amid growing unrest in the Red Sea as Houthi forces have repeatedly attacked international commercial vessels in the area since mid-November last year, claiming the attacks were in response to Israel's military campaign in Gaza.
+The agreement was announced amid growing unrest in the Red Sea as Houthi forces have repeatedly attacked international commercial vessels in the area since mid-November last year, claiming the attacks were in protest against Israel's military campaign in Gaza.

-The attacks have disrupted global shipping, forcing companies to make longer and more expensive trips around southern Africa.
+The attacks have disrupted global shipping, forcing companies to make longer and more expensive journeys around southern Africa.
 The US and UK have launched retaliatory strikes against Houthi targets.

 Source